Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Willoughby had a median income among taxpayers of $73,437.
+According to AreaSearch's aggregation of ATO data released for financial year 2022, Willoughby had a median income among taxpayers of $73,437.
 The average income stood at $151,799.
-This places Willoughby in the top percentile nationally.
-In comparison, Greater Sydney's median and average incomes were $56,994 and $80,856 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Willoughby would be approximately $82,697 (median) and $170,941 (average) as of September 2025.
-Census 2021 income data shows household, family, and personal incomes in Willoughby rank highly nationally, between the 89th and 96th percentiles.
-Income brackets indicate that 38.7% of residents (5,186 people) fall into the $40,000+ bracket, differing from metropolitan patterns where the $1,500 - $2,999 bracket dominates with 30.9%.
+Nationally, this places Willoughby in the top percentile.
+Comparing to Greater Sydney's levels of $56,994 and $80,856 respectively.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for median income are approximately $82,697 as of September 2025.
+Average income estimates stand at $170,941 during the same period.
+Census 2021 data shows household, family and personal incomes in Willoughby rank between the 89th and 96th percentiles nationally.
+Income brackets indicate that 38.7% of residents (5,214 people) fall into the $40,000+ bracket, differing from metropolitan patterns where the $15,000 - $29,999 bracket dominates with 30.9%.
 Economic strength is evident through 48.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-High housing costs consume 15.7% of income, but strong earnings place disposable income at the 95th percentile nationally.
+High housing costs consume 15.7% of income, however strong earnings place disposable income at the 95th percentile.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income